 First, it’s vital to know why self-awareness is important in your everyday life.

 More than anything, it wards off stress and anxiety by using familiarity as a guide.
 In other words, you know how you function in various life situations.
+And warding off stress and anxiety has great benefits as they can lead to weakening your immune system if left untreated.

 For example, let’s say that you’re traveling by plane.
 You know that flying in the past has caused anxiety for you.